 Interactive video, on the other hand, invited the viewer to interact with the video and might collect information about them during the video.
 Clickable/tappable buttons appear within interactive videos, built right into its video player, allowing users to click links, or make decisions that change the direction of the video, much like a choose-your-own-adventure book or movie (like Netflix’s Bandersnatch).

-This video includes both personalised and interactive elements.
+Above: This video includes both personalised and interactive elements.
 The names and course are personalised, but the ‘Accept Now’ button is an interactive element.

 Rather than using already available information, the video might asks the viewer questions as it goes.
 For example, the first scene might play out before clickable buttons contained within the video player ask you to choose the kind of music you like, e.g. hip hop or rock.
 From that point on, the video could include music that matches your choice.